 Results: Hiring another staff member is not feasible with current resources.
-Ms. Skees and Dr. Brown provide leadership regarding Departmental experiential student learning efforts.
+We have reassigned some of the undergraduate experiential learning responsibilities to Ms. Jackie Clark.
+Ms. Skees and Dr. Brown also continue to support and direct undergraduate experiential learning efforts.
 Ms. Skees is encouraging employers to provide internship opportunities for students.
-COVID-19 eliminated almost all internship opportunities in the summer of 2020 as well as to Departmental education abroad courses.
+COVID-19 reduced the number of internship opportunities available for the summer of 2021 (though 28 students were still able to participate in internships) and all departmental education abroad courses were cancelled.
 Dr. Tim Woods continues to advise the Agribusiness Club (in partnership with Ms. Skees) and the case study team.
-Dr. Roger Brown is now serving as faculty advisor to the quiz bowl team with assistance from a graduate student.
+Dr. Roger Brown is the faculty advisor to the quiz bowl team with assistance from a graduate student.